Medtronic: No-Brainer

 The irrationality of the market has been in full display in the way the share price of Medtronic plc (NYSE:MDT) has fallen since November 22, when the medical device manufacturer released its Q3 results.
 While Q3 EPS of $1.12 beat estimates by $0.01, revenue of $7.3 billion missed estimates $160 million.
 Shares fell by 6.6% pre-market on November 22 from the low-to-mid $80 range to the low $70 range, and have remained there since.

 So currently, Medtronic is trading just above $70 at a price-to-earnings ratio of 23.90.
-This is higher than Medtronic's five year-average P/E ratio of 18.0, and thus would seem off-putting to prospective investors at first glance.
+This is higher than Medtronic's five-year average P/E ratio of 18.0, and thus would seem off-putting to prospective investors at first glance.

 However, the other metrics need to be considered.
-The forward P/E ratio of 14.28 is considerably lower, and the dividend yield of 2.39% is higher than Medtronic's five year-average dividend yield of 2.05%.
+The forward P/E ratio of 14.28 is considerably lower, and the dividend yield of 2.39% is higher than Medtronic's five-year average dividend yield of 2.05%.
 Furthermore, the payout ratio of 53.30% is fair, and provides leeway for Medtronic to sustain and increase its dividend in the years ahead.

 The trend of increasing its dividend is one that Medtronic is both keen and able to do.
 Medtronic has paid consecutively rising dividends since 1978, a thirty-eight year streak which makes it one of the S&P 500 Dividend Aristocrats.
 In twelve years, it will be able to become one of the more exclusive Dividend Kings, provided it continues to pay consecutively rising dividends.